Bachelor of Arts Degree Requirements

 5. Total units (120)*

 * G.E. and MI courses can be double-counted with major requirements.
 The writing requirement may be met by taking the upper-division writing exam.
 See advisor for details.
-This total indicates that PHIL 25 or 45 (3 units) in G.E.
+This total indicates that PHIL 25 (3 units) in G.E.
 Foundation A3 may be applied to the philosophy major.

 - CR/NC grading is not permitted in courses used to fulfill the philosophy major requirements.